Becoming, Again

 with a high school diploma: make

-a ramp for your matchbox cars, or
+a ramp for your matchbox cars,

-get some brackets and hang it
+or get some brackets and hang it

 on a wall as a shelf for jars

-of rice.
+of dry rice.
 It might make a nice

 visor when the sun is out,

-or propped up become a tipi
+or propped up become a camp shelter

-for a miniature you to climb under
+for a GI Joe to climb under

 when it rains.
 What it won’t make

-is a house for someone of your
+is a home for someone of your

 stature, or—try as you might to coax